 Tip 2 – Keep to the Dedicated Trails

-Keep your mountain bike, dirtbike, quad, 4×4, or snowmobile on or in existing, dedicated trails, roads and zones.
+Keep your boots, mountain bike, dirtbike, quad, 4×4, or snowmobile on or in existing, dedicated trails, roads and zones.
 Mountain bikes or horses and saturated, muddy trails do not get along.
 While there is no such thing as exclusive business use, everyone works hard to make room for responsible, local businesses to do their thing.

 Snowmobile use in a backcountry ski tenure, dirtbike use on mountain bike or horse trails, or mountain bikes on dedicated hiking trails can make things difficult or even dangerous for local small businesses and certified guides trying to support their families.
 Please move on quickly and quietly if you encounter moose, caribou, elk, or other wildlife, as they need peace and quiet as well, especially in the winter months.